maieutiquer/ai-readiness/README.md

 ## Getting started

-To run this app locally, clone this repo and run:
+To run this app locally, you need to have Node.js ^22, then run

+- `corepack enable` - optional, only if you don't have corepack enabled, nor pnpm installed
-- `npm install`
+- `pnpm install`
-- `npm run dev`
+- `pnpm run dev`

 ## What's T3?